AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/mobile-sdk-epc.md

 ## Configuration

-To get started using the Adobe Experience Platform Mobile SDK with Commerce, you must install and configure the SDK in the Experience Platform then finalize your configuration in Commerce.
+To get started using the Adobe Experience Platform Mobile SDK with Commerce, install and configure the SDK in the Experience Platform.
+Then, finalize your configuration in Commerce.

 ### Experience Platform

-1. To familiarize yourself with the mobile app capabilities, go through the [Adobe Experience Cloud in mobile apps tutorial](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/overview.html).
+1. Learn about mobile app capabilities by reviewing the [Adobe Experience Cloud in mobile apps tutorial](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/overview.html).

 1. [Install and configure](https://developer.adobe.com/client-sdks/documentation/getting-started/) the SDK in Experience Platform.